Focrult/Team-Profile-Generator/README.md

 # Project Description
 ### What is this project?
 For this weeks project I am tasked to develop a functional HTML Team generator!
 This is to be used by a manager who wants to develop a visually appealing team card generator!
-Taking advantage of recent OOP classes and TDD files I have developed a generator where a manager develops there card as well as other team members.
+Taking advantage of my Node.js knowledge, recent OOP classes and TDD files I have developed a generator where a manager develops a webpage that displays their teams basic information.
 This application will display a series of questions for the user to answer inside their console/terminal.
 After the manager is happy with their input they can select "Done!" in the terminal and a populated index.html file will be generated inside the dist folder.

 ### Files modified
 For this project I been required to create an abundant amount of files for this project to be successful.
 Involving the following: